mbustamanter/ssg-blog/blog.md

 These are articles I write only for myself in case I need to remember some results or proofs in the future.
-They contain theorems and techniques I wanted to compile but were not grouped in the existing literature without my desired level of brevity.
+They contain theorems and techniques I wanted to compile but were not grouped in the existing literature with my desired level of brevity.
 Under construction.
 \toc
 ## Numerical Analysis
 ### Finite Element Method (FEM)